Creating Impact

 This project is expected to deliver significant impacts across research, community development, and policy in Sub-Saharan Africa.
 On the research front, it will generate robust data to identify the most promising genetic strains of Nile tilapia and African catfish for enhanced aquaculture performance in Nigeria.
 At the community level, the adoption of these superior strains will improve farm productivity, increase household incomes, and expand access to affordable, nutritious, and low-carbon animal protein.
 The project will also strengthen aquaculture businesses and promote joint ventures, creating economic opportunities along the value chain.
 Furthermore, the project will contribute to policy development by providing evidence-based recommendations for sustainable aquaculture practices and supporting data-driven decision-making for long-term food security and environmental sustainability in the region.

-African Aquaculture is a project, supported by the Gates Foundation and managed by the Aquaculture and Aquatic Resources Management (AARM) Program of Asian Institute of Technology (AIT).
+African Aquaculture is a project support by a grant received from the Gates Foundation and implemented by the Aquaculture and Aquatic Resources Management (AARM) Program of the Asian Institute of Technology (AIT).

 Contact Info